wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 - Release branches are cut from `main` as `release/YYYY-MM-DD.N`.
 - On-premises maintenance branches are created only when a customer-managed release line needs maintenance after the original production release.

 The release identifier uses the release branch name: `YYYY-MM-DD.N`.
-The date part is anchored to the release branch identifier, not to the later deployment date.
-For example, updates to `release/2026-05-05.1` always create tags in the `2026-05-05` family, even if a hotfix is added on a later day.
+The full identifier is anchored to the release branch, not to the later deployment date.
+For example, updates to `release/2026-05-05.1` always create tags in the `2026-05-05.1` family, even if a hotfix is added on a later day.

 The cloud release process is:

 - Every merge to `main` deploys continuously to Edge without an approval gate.
 - Creating or updating `release/YYYY-MM-DD.N` automatically starts the release workflow.
 - The release workflow deploys the release branch to Beta.
-- After a successful beta deployment, the workflow creates a beta tag such as `YYYY-MM-DD-beta.1`, `YYYY-MM-DD-beta.2`, and so on.
+- After a successful beta deployment, the workflow creates a beta tag such as `YYYY-MM-DD.N-beta.1`, `YYYY-MM-DD.N-beta.2`, and so on.
 - Beta tag numbers are derived from existing beta tags for the release identifier.
 If concurrent workflows try to create the same tag for different commits, the later workflow must fail and be rerun after fetching the latest tags.
 - The release workflow runs end-to-end tests against Beta and reports the result to Testiny.
 - The production deployment job waits for GitHub Environment approval on the production environment.